 Should all websites include instructions like this?

-Note: No Browser Endorsement
+Note: No Endorsement

-W3C WAI does not endorse specific Web browsers and does not recommend one browser over another.
+The World Wide Web Consortium (W3C) does not endorse specific web browsers or extensions and does not recommend one over another.
 While some common browsers are included in this page, mention of a specific browser does not imply endorsement or recommendation.Back to Top